-NB: GGP Consultants will visit the project site during implementation and after project completion.
+NB: GGP Consultants and/or Embassy officers will visit the project site during implementation and after project completion.
 The recipient organization is required to maintain good communication with the Embassy and comply with all requests for information.

 Reports

 An interim report during implementation and a project completion report at the end of the project are required.